molgenis/molgenis-emx2/docs/molgenis/dev_guidelines.md

 ### 5. All components must follow good semantic HTML practices and should be built with accessibility in mind

 Good semantic html practices covers a lot of areas.
 In principle, it is important to make sure the appropriate elements are used so that HTML elements properly render and are accesible.
-For example, it is fairly common to see buttons that redirect users to another page.
-In this instance, buttons should perform only an action and not act as link.
-Instead, use the anchor element and style it as a button.
+For example, it is fairly common to see buttons that redirects users to another page.
+Buttons should only perform an action and not act as link.
+Instead, it would be better to use the anchor element and style it as a button.

 ```diff
 - <button @click="window.location.href='....'">Get started</button>